 Just as the Dutch Golden Age still lifes portray the abundance afforded a prosperous culture, Tech Vanitas embraces luxury, honors design, and acknowledges the fleeting nature of earthly pleasures.
 These contemporary vanitas utilize digital photography to capture precarious arrangements of consumer technological ephemera: a coffee percolator and film camera teeter atop a shiny boombox that spews magnetic tape across the keys of an Underwood typewriter.
 May’s images of anachronistic technologies confront still life’s traditional tension between temptation and rejection of worldly goods.

 The photographs in this series are captured digitally and presented as archival pigment prints in editions of 10.
 Print sizes include 24 x 36” and 16 x 24".
 These photographs are available for exhibition and purchase; make inquiries directly through Jeanette May.
-In New York state, contact Klompching Gallery at Debra@Klompching.com.
+In New York state, contact Klompching Gallery.